amazon-archives/aws-hangouts/20140130_cfn/README.md

 1. **Auto Scaling scheduled actions support**: You can scale the number of Amazon EC2 instances in an Auto Scaling group based on a schedule.
 By using a schedule, you can scale applications in response to predictable load changes.
 For more information, see [AWS::AutoScaling::ScheduledAction](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-as-scheduledaction.html).

 2. **Amazon DynamoDB secondary indexes**: You can create local and global secondary indexes for DynamoDB databases.
 By using secondary indexes, you can efficiently access data with attributes other than the primary key.
 For more information, see [AWS::DynamoDB::Table](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html).

+3. **Amazon SQS dead letter queues**: You can specify a dead letter queue, where messages are sent when the source queue fails to process on them.
+For more information, see [AWS::SQS::Queue](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sqs-queues.html).

 You can always find the latest release notes at [http://aws.amazon.com/releasenotes/AWS-CloudFormation](http://aws.amazon.com/releasenotes/AWS-CloudFormation)